Changes in the law from 2021

 The British citizens who are currently holders of the Czech temporary residency certificates with EU withdrawal agreement stamp or the Czech Permanent residency book are obliged to switch their current personal documents to biometric cards.
 The same obligation applies to their family members who got the Czech residency based on a relationship with them.

-British citizens who may prove their stay in the Czech Republic before the 31st of December 2020 can still apply for the Czech Temporary residency (Confirmation of registration), but they will not receive the residency document as the certificates, but as biometric cards.
+British citizens who may prove their stay in the Czech Republic before the 31st of December 2020 can still apply for Czech Temporary residency (Confirmation of registration), but they will not receive the residency document as certificates, but as biometric cards.
+The deadline of exchanging the residency certificate for the biometric card is 02.08.2022.